 The challenge for Tidal Turnup was to create a feature that is quite unique.
 The technology behind the TurnUp feature set allows users to simultaneously play music through multiple phones.
 The ability to sync an unlimited number of devices together to play music when users are in different locations could revolutionize the music sharing and listening experience .
 Having to work with Tidal’s existing app and design guidelines also didn’t offer much flexibility.
 The project also had a 4 weeks time deadline.

-Before starting Phase 1 I had to draft a research plan so I could have an idea of where to start from for my research.
+Before starting Phase 1 I drafted a research plan so I could have an idea of where to start from for my research.

-The first questions that came to my mind were these:
+The first questions that came to mind were these:

 So I did a Competitive Analysis and Swot Analysis by targeting five main competitors of Tidal.

 Here are a few key points from the results: